sagemathinc/cocalc/notes/final_push.md

 - (0:20?) [x] (1:00) make it so that when localhub runs code, it deletes old output line and creates new output line --> - (0:20?) [ ] make it so that when localhub evaluates code, it sends it to sage process and also listens for results and puts them in the appropriate output cells (if they exist).
 - (0:25?) [ ] make it so client parses and renders any results appearing in output location, tracking what it has done so far.

+- (0:10?) [x] sagews: get rid of trailing whitespace on eval
+- (0:30?) [x] (0:49) sagews: reset CSS inside div output
+- (0:20?) [x] (0:38) sagews: nice horizontal line between cells
+- (0:10?) [x] (1:02) sagews: when evaluating a cell, put the end of the cell as *high* as possible (not low) -- no whitespace lines. -- took a long time due to confusion regarding a bug caused by my cursor location code and merging.
+- (0:30?) [x] sagews/editor: try to fix cursor merge bug found above.  -- I think the only valid approach it to fully implement the right algorithm.
+Bandaide now, which will be to insert newline before any output cells introduced by a merge.
+Want this anyways...
+- (0:15?) [x] (0:09) sagews: what's up with infinite loop exec'ing nothing in localhub?

+- (0:20?) [x] (0:33) sagews: click on separator to make a new cell; make hovering over it change color (?)

+- (0:20?) [x] (0:18) sagews: when client executes code with shift-enter, move the cursor to next input cell

+- (0:10?) [x] (0:08) sagews: make split screen mode work so I can play with it; if it is not useful or slow, kill it (?) -- let's make it a different view; seems useful for it to be "hide all output".